-The United Nations' 2030 Agenda for Sustainable Development, the Paris Agreement and Europe's targets for reducing greenhouse gas emissions and achieving carbon neutrality call for a profound transformation of the energy and economic system.
-This need is even more critical, given the current tensions involving the supply of gas and other commodities and the escalation of the impacts of climate change in Italy.
-There is a growing awareness among the general public and firms of social and governance issues as well as environmental ones (ESG), along with a call for transparency and accountability regarding the contribution of firms and public administrations to sustainable development goals, particularly environmental ones.
+The United Nations' 2030 Agenda for Sustainable Development, Agreement and the EU's targets for reducing greenhouse gas emissions and achieving carbon neutrality call for a profound transformation of the energy and economic system.
+This need is even more critical, given the recent tensions involving the supply of gas and other commodities and the escalation of the impacts of climate change in Italy.
+There is a growing awareness among the general public and firms of ESG issues, along with a call for transparency and accountability regarding the contribution of firms and public administrations to sustainable development goals, particularly environmental ones.